20 Scholarships for Students from Single-Parent Households

 Application Requirements: Transcript, completed FAFSA®, student aid report, personal statement, resume

 The Scholarship Foundation of St. Louis sponsors the Ava’s Grace Scholarship for students who have at least one incarcerated parent.
 The award was named for Ava, who founded the scholarship in response to her own mother’s incarceration and her desire to use education to break the incarceration cycle.
 To qualify, you must have been a resident of Missouri or a few select counties in Illinois for a minimum of two years.
-Priority goes to students with an expected family contribution (EFC) of $1,500 or less.
-(If your EFC is greater than $1,500, you can still apply, but you’ll need to demonstrate extenuating circumstances.)
+Priority goes to students with a Student Aide Index (SAI) of $15,000 or less.
+(If your SAI is greater than $15,000, you can still apply, but you’ll need to demonstrate extenuating circumstances.)
 In your personal statement, write about how having an incarcerated parent has affected your education, development, and goals for your future.
 This grant program is renewable for up to eight semesters.

 6. The 9/11 Promise Scholarship